sarahnajeebkhan/sarahnajeebkhan/README.md

 🚀 Building intelligent solutions for real-world problems.

-💼 Currently: AI Developer @ SignDesk
+💼 Currently: AI Developer @ Lowe's Home Improvement

 🎯 Career goal: To innovate and grow in AI & Data Science on a global stage.